jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 All my app did was replace a few dozen fax machines with an online app.
 If the car adjusters had just used it themselves, nobody "above" would have even noticed.

 Society would have.
 Because car insurance claims would have gotten processed far faster and cheaper.
 But instead of getting an upgrade, our nation was forced to keep waiting on hold and pay the price for increasing insurance costs.
-All because a few dozen managers wanted to defend their power.
+All because a small group of middlemen wanted to defend their power.

 That's why the head office people never said no to me.
 No needs a reason.
 Instead, they simply said it was against the rules to say yes.
 You know—those obscure rules, hidden inside regulations and contracts.
 The antagonists believed in the rules, especially the one against frontline workers acting with initiative, holding their own levers, and taking out their own garbage, so to speak.